-The research of the Mesocale Chemical Systems (MCS) chair, headed by Han Gardeniers, originates from the group's unique expertise in micro and nanofabrication, backed by the outstanding experimental facilities of MESA+ NanoLab.
+The research of the Mesoscale Chemical Systems (MCS) chair, headed by Han Gardeniers, originates from the group's unique expertise in micro and nanofabrication, backed by the outstanding experimental facilities of MESA+ NanoLab.

 Focal points in the research are:

-- microreactors as a means of chemical process intensification (sonochemistry, high pressure, electricity-driven)
+- Nanostructured materials and microreactors for chemical process intensification (sonochemistry, photo-stimulated, electricity-driven)

-The research of the MCS team can be summarized by these 3 activities:
+The research of the MCS team can be summarized by these three activities:

 - Manage fluids at the mesoscale*